What is a Time Sync Error

 A time sync error can occur when the time on your computer isn't synced up to internet time or a significant amount time has passed since you last connected your devices to your computer.

-To keep GPSports functioning optimally for a Live Activity, it’s important to regularly sync your computer with internet time and to connect the devices to the computer with the GPSports console open.
+To keep OpenField functioning optimally for a Live Activity, it’s important to regularly sync your computer with internet time and to connect the devices to the computer with the OpenField Console open.

 It is recommended you install the Time Sync Tool to automatically update your PC's time when connected to the internet.